-Operating Procedures 038.3 states the Department of Corrections public website provides contact information on how to report sexual abuse and sexual harassment on behalf of an offender.
+Operating Procedure 038.3 states the Department of Corrections public website provides contact information on how to report sexual abuse and sexual harassment on behalf of an offender.

-During the pre-audit, the auditor was provided with screen shot of the agency's website, which states; "If you or someone you know were sexually abused or sexually harassed while in custody or under the supervision of the Virginia Department of Corrections, you may complete and mail in the Third Party Reporting Form, email us, or call the Confidential Reporting Hotline to initiate a review.
-The VADOC will take appropriate steps to protect staff, contractors, volunteers, offenders and probationers from retaliation for reporting occurrences of sexual abuse or sexual harassment."
+During the pre-audit, the auditor was provided with screen shot of the agency's website, which states; "If you or someone you know were sexually abused or sexually harassed while in custody or under the supervision of the Virginia Department of Corrections, you may complete in custody or under the supervision of the Virginia Department of Corrections, you may complete and mail in the Third Party Reporting Form, email us, or call Confidential Reporting Hotline to initiate a review.
+The VADOC will take appropriate steps to protect staff, contractors, volunteers, offenders and probationers fom retaliation for reporting occurrences of sexual abuse or sexual harassment."

 Third party reporting forms are available on the agency website in both English and Spanish.
+Information on third-party reporting was also readily available in posters that were posted in the lobby of the facility, as well as the visitation area.

-§115.61 - Staff and Agency Reporting Duties
+Standard 115.61 Staff and agency reporting duties